cuevascarlos/ClinicalTrials/README.md

         **Inference mode:** Mode that infers over a given text or text file.
 It generates a .txt file with the spans that have been identified as entities, along with their start and end in the text, as well as the probability with which they have been classified.

-    - `data` directory that contains the .parquet files of the train, development and test set.
+    - `data` directory that contains the .parquet files of the train, validation and test set.

     - `model` directory that contains the model that is going to be fine-tuned on NER.